bradgillap/somewhereinbetween/README.md

 ## Latest Release

 * S.I.B is without world edits, new items, quests.
 This is designed for the user to build upon.
-* Authors cut has my hand selected gameplay, quest, recommendations already installed.
+* Authors cut has my hand selected gameplay, quest, and recommendations already installed.

 | Variant                                                   | S.I.B Version | SkyrimAE Version | Release Date | Download Modlist |
 |:---------------------------------------------------------:|:-------------:|:----------------:|:------------:|:----------------:|